My Golden Visa immigration services logo

 • donation to an institution of higher learning — €1,000,000+.

+Benefits.
 The Hungary Golden Visa program offers several benefits, including visa-free travel within the Schengen Area, access to healthcare and education in Hungary, and the ability to live and work in a European Union member state.

 Eligibility Criteria for Applicants

-An applicant for the Hungarian Golden Visa must:
+The main applicant for the Hungarian Golden Visa must:

 • be over 18 years old;